Design4Good/about/resources/plan.md

 <summary>2024-12-05</summary>

-# WB resident/ assistant prof
+# Assistant professor from Middle East

-- No light
+- "No light; difficult to learn"
 - Living in tents
 - No radio communication
 - Minimal network connectivity (not even 3G)